kfjordt/11034-advanced-bim/Assignment 3/README.md

 # Assignment 3
 ## Analyze the Usecase
 ### Goal
+The main goal of the tool is to contribute to the automation in construction industry.
+The tool automizes calculation of volume data from any given IFC model and in conjuction with a database for material information, can form the basis for cost estimation of a building project.

 ### Model Use

 ## Propose a (design for a) tool/workflow
 ### BPMN Worflow (Image)